RMIT-Hive-Rocketry/GCS/README.md

 ## Description

-The Ground Control Station (GCS) is RMIT HIVE's computer control system for GSE control and avionics communication and visualisation.
-The core of the GCS is a single computer running SRAD software with SRAD LoRa radio hardware peripherals.
-The SRAD software converts raw serial input from physical radio interfaces into human-readable output for efficient system monitoring for the GCS operator, and aesthetic visualisations for non-technical viewers.
-The GCS operator will see when any of our systems are having issues with alert and warning readouts so they can make an informed GO/NO-GO call very quickly.
-Spectators and other team members will have access to several different views detailing all telemetry from both GSE and avionics systems.
+The GCS, known as SOTERIA, is HIVE's computer control system for GSE control, avionics communication, and data visualisation.
+The core of the GCS is a single computer running SRAD software with SRAD LoRa radio-hardware peripherals.
+The software converts raw serial input from physical radio interfaces into human-readable output for efficient system monitoring by the GCS operator and visualisations for observers.
+The GCS operator is able to see if any system is performing sub-optimally via alert and warning readouts, so they can make an informed GO/NO-GO call quickly.
+Spectators and other team members have access to several different views detailing all telemetry from both the GSE and avionics systems

 ## Credit